jpcorb20/toxic-comment-server/README.md

 ## Production-ready Docker version

+All tests should be completed before building and releasing the container.

 Build the image for better reproducibility and get a production-ready image (might take some time):

     docker build -t toxic-comment-server